BEcorp/ebo-browser/USER_AGREEMENT.md

 ## 12. Notice and Procedure For Making Claims of Copyright Infringement ##

-If you believe that your copyright or the copyright of a person on whose behalf you are authorized to act has been infringed, please provide MetaMask’s Copyright Agent a written Notice containing the following information:
+If you believe that your copyright or the copyright of a person on whose behalf you are authorized to act has been infringed, please provide EBO’s Copyright Agent a written Notice containing the following information:

 · an electronic or physical signature of the person authorized to act on behalf of the owner of the copyright or other intellectual property interest;